 - List of internet search engines and directories

 - University of Southampton's Extended Project Support guide - this guide provides a range of freely available online resources sorted by subject area, as a starting point for those studying for the EPQ (with acknowledgement to the University of Southampton)

 - Google Scholar and Google Books

-- JISC collection for schools
+- JSC collection for schools

 School pupils may benefit from work experience at the Library.

 Please contact Julia Munro, University Librarian in the first instance.

 If you are a local teacher you can apply to borrow from the University Library for an annual fee - for more information see Members of the public: using the Library.

 Teachers at schools where our teacher training students are on placement gain half-price membership.
 (School pupils are not eligible.)
 For further information, see Teachers at mentor schools: joining the Library.

 Contact Nick Hollis, Circulation Services Manager for more information.